Futureglobe/Simpico_IssueTracker/README.md

 ## Requesting Beta Access

 Simpico is currently in beta state.
-If you find any kind of erros or have a feature request please contact us under [support@futureglobe.de](mailto:support@futureglobe.de)
+If you find any kind of errors or have a feature request please contact us under [support@futureglobe.de](mailto:support@futureglobe.de)